mcallistertad/embedded-client/README.md

  * sky_errno        sky_errno is set to the error code
  * response_buf     buffer holding the skyhook server response
  * bufsize          Size of response buffer in bytes as returned by sky_finalize_request
- * dl_app_data      Pointer updated to reference any downlink application data in the response_buf
- * dl_app_data_len  Pointer to Size of downlink application data present in response_buf.
-May be 0
  * loc              where to save device latitude, longitude etc from cache if known

  * Returns          SKY_SUCCESS or SKY_ERROR and sets sky_errno with error code
  */
 ```
 User calls this to process the network response from the Skyhook server.
 Returns SKY_ERROR and sets sky_error if the response buffer could not be decoded or other error occurred, otherwise SKY_SUCCESS is returned.
 Cache is updated with scan and location information.
 Note that sky_decode_response() modifies the response buffer (it is written with decrypted bytes).
 A DEBUG level log message is available to help diagnose any errors that may happen
-If the user provides non-NULL dl_app_data, it is set to point to the beginning of application data in the response_buf, and if dl_app_data_len is non-NULL it is written with the number of application data bytes.
+If the server sends downlink application data in the response, loc is updated with a pointer to the data and its length.
+Zero length indicates that there was no data.
 If the request required an authentication registration step, sky_decode_response() returns SKY_ERROR, and sets sky_errno to SKY_RETRY_AUTHENTICATION.
 The user is expected to call sky_finalize_request() again, and re-send the request.

 ### sky_perror() - returns a string which describes the meaning of sky_errno codes